Dr Alex Street Neurologic Music Therapist

 service user feedback

 Did music therapy help with anything else?
-Movements, mood, coordination
+Yes, movements, mood, coordination

 Emma